java-json-tools/json-patch/README.markdown

 Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-10) written in Java, which uses [Jackson](http://jackson.codehaus.org) at its core.

-In the next version (1.1), there will also be a "diff" implementation, which allows to generate a patch for transforming one node into another.
+There is also a "JSON diff" implementation, insofar as you can generate a JSON Patch from two JSON values.
+More details below.

 ## Versions

-The current version is **1.0**.
+The current version is **1.1**.

 ## Maven artifact